soma-smart/framefox/docs/framefox/src/content/docs/core/database.md

 An entity represents a **data model** in your application - a Python class that maps directly to a database table.
 In the MVC (Model-View-Controller) architectural pattern, entities serve as the **Model layer**, encapsulating the structure, validation rules, and relationships of your data without containing business logic.

 Think of an entity as a **blueprint** for your data.
-When you create a `Product` entity, you're defining what a product looks like in your database: it has a name, price, description, and relationships to other entities like categories or orders.
+When you create a `Product` entity, you're defining what a product looks like in your database  it has a name, price, description, and relationships to other entities like categories or orders.
 The entity class describes these properties using Python type hints and SQLModel field definitions.

 #### Core Characteristics of Entities